This website policy applies to all visitors to our website.

-Throughout our Web pages, we provide links to other servers which may contain information of interest to our readers.
-We take no responsibility for, and exercise no control over, the organizations, views, or accuracy of the information contained on other servers.
+On our Website, we provide links to other servers which may contain information of interest to our readers.
+Although we vet and take caution when sharing, we take no responsibility for, and exercise no control over, the organizations, views, or accuracy of the information contained on other servers.

 Creating a text link from your Web site to our site does not require permission.
 If you have a link you'd like us to consider adding to our Web site, please send an email to email@example.com with the subject "Link request."

-This Web site is designed to be accessible to visitors with disabilities, and to comply with federal guidelines concerning accessibility.
+This Website is designed to be accessible to visitors with disabilities, and to comply with federal guidelines concerning accessibility.
+We use an accessibility tool to run quality assessments of our Website on a regular basis, and we make necessary adjustments and updates to our site, at minimum, on a monthly basis.
 We welcome your comments.
 If you have suggestions on how to make the site more accessible, please contact us at email@example.com.

-We collect and store only the following information about you: the name of the domain from which you access the Internet (for example, aol.com, if you are connecting from an America Online account, or umn.edu if you are connecting from the University of Minnesota's domain), the date and time you access our site, and the Internet address of the Web site from which you linked to our site.
+We collect and store only the following information about you: the name of the domain from which you access the Internet (for example, comcast.net, if you are connecting from a Comcast account, or umn.edu if you are connecting from the University of Minnesota's domain), the date and time you access our site, and the Internet address of the Website from which you linked to our site.

 You also may decide to send us personally identifying information, for example, in an electronic mail message containing a question or comment, or by filling out a Web form that provides us this information.
 We use personally identifying information from email primarily to respond to your requests.
 We may forward your email to other employees who are better able to answer your questions.
 We may also use your email to contact you in the future about our programs that may be of interest.

 We want to be very clear: We will not obtain personally identifying information about you when you visit our site, unless you choose to provide such information to us.
 Providing such information is strictly voluntary.
 Except as might be required by law, we do not share any information we receive with any outside parties.